justinmeiners/lisp-interpreter/README.md

 ### Philosophy

+- **Simple**: Language implementations often are quite complicated and have too many fancy features.
-- **Simple**: Languages can easily get complicated with fancy features This project doesn't aim to be an optimal, fully featured, or compliant Scheme implementation.
+    This project doesn't aim to be an optimal, fully featured, or compliant Scheme implementation.
     It is just a robust foundation for scripting.